ZiwenLi0325/EE399/hw2/README.md

 To find the first six principal component directions using SVD, we can compute the SVD of the matrix X and extract the first six columns of the U matrix.

 Part (f)
-To compare the first eigenvector v1 from part (d) with the first SVD mode u1 from part (e) and compute the norm of the difference of their absolute values,
+To compare the first eigenvector v1 from part (d) with the first SVD mode u1 from part (e) and compute the norm of the difference of their absolute values